dsomleff/react-camp/README.md

 - Setting up Webpack with SCSS
 - Styling React App with Mobile Considerations
 - Create a Boilerplate for Apps
-- React-Router for web 101
+- React-Router for web 101 (BrowserRouter, Route, Switch)